JeyDot-dev/JeyDot-dev/README.md

 ## 👋 Hello, World!

 ### 🌱 About Me
-- [ ] 🌸 Currently learning Japanese, aiming to achieve **JLPT N5** by December.
+- [ ] 🌸 Currently learning Japanese, aiming to achieve **JLPT N5** by the end of march.
 - [ ] 📚 Completing Meta's front-end and back-end curriculum on coursera.
-Currently module 5/9 in front-end
+Currently module 6/9 in front-end
 - [x] 🎓 ~~Wrapping up my **Common Core @42Lausanne**~~ `finished: mid-september 2024`
 - [ ] 🎯 Actively seeking a **4-6 month internship** as a full-stack dev for april 2025.